-Winter is the best time to trim oak trees.
-Winter pruning will prevent the spread of diseases (oak wilt disease is dormant during the winter months), making it important to avoid pruning oak trees during the active growing months of April through June.
+Winter is the best time to trim oak, elm and ash trees.
+Winter pruning will prevent the spread of diseases (tree diseases such as oak wilt, emerald ash borer and Dutch Elm Disease are dormant during the winter months), making it important to avoid pruning oak, elm and ash trees during the active growing months of April through June.

 Pruning a tree during the winter dormancy period is common practice.
 Benefits of winter tree trimming include:

 - Reduce the risk of spreading some of the more common diseases affecting trees, such as oak wilt - typically spread by a beetle through fresh wounds in trees.
-According to the MN DNR, the best time to trim oaks is before April.
+According to the MN DNR, the best time to trim oaks, elms and ash trees starts in November and ends at the beginning of April.

 - Trees are dormant during the Minnesota winter.
 Because of this dormancy, "wounds" to the tree from trimming will only be exposed for a very short length of time - and in the spring, new growth begins sealing new wounds.